patricksurry/eastern-front-1941/doc/playing.md

 Often you will cut off a single Russian army from the rest of the line.
 Do not waste valuable troops mopping it up.
-Only two corps, one on either side, will finish [ft off.
+Only two corps, one on either side, will finish it off.

 The Russian winter counteroffensive is a frightening experience.
 The Russians look overwhelmingly powerful.
 They cannot be stopped.
 They can be